MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 # Uses dism.exe to install the IIS role.
 RUN dism.exe /online /enable-feature /all /featurename:iis-webserver /NoRestart

-# Creates an html file and adds content to this file.
+# Creates an HTML file and adds content to this file.
 RUN echo "Hello World - Dockerfile" > c:\inetpub\wwwroot\index.html

 # Sets a command or process that will run each time a container is run from the new image.